-falcon.testing.simulate\request(self.app, \args, \\kwargs)
+Wraps falcon.testing.simulate\request() to perform a WSGI request directly against self.app.
+Equivalent to:

 class falcon.testing.ASGIConductor(app, headers=None)

 Test conductor for ASGI apps.

 This class provides more control over the lifecycle of a simulated request as compared to TestClient.
 In addition, the conductor's asynchronous interface affords interleaved requests and the testing of streaming protocols such as Server-Sent Events (SSE) and WebSocket.